stevehoover/tt06-tl-verilog-template/docs/info.md

 ## How it works

-There is no explanation for how this project works.
+Explain how your project works

 ## How to test

-There is no explanation for how to test this project.
+Explain how to use your project

 ## External hardware

-This is a bogus project, so it has no external h/w.
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any